Reading Time: 4 minutes

 Parents today may notice a greater awareness around food allergies compared to when they were young.
 Even if your own children are allergy free, they undoubtedly have friends or classmates who aren’t.
 While some food allergies are mild—an upset tummy or skin rash—others can be life-threatening.
-Severe allergy-triggering foods like peanuts are now banned from school classrooms, and even airlines and hotels have introduced allergy-friendly flights and rooms.
+Severe allergy-triggering foods like peanuts are now banned from some school classrooms, and in the US some airlines and hotels have introduced allergy-friendly flights and rooms.

 In fact, food allergies are on the rise.
 Studies show that in some countries, upwards of 7% of children are affected.
 In the US, it’s estimated that over 10% of the population has some food allergy.
 In the UK, peanut allergies have increased 500% since 1995.
 The trend is more pronounced in industrialized countries than in developing ones and in urban versus rural areas.
 The result is a need for greater diligence on the part of consumers and clearer labeling of ingredients on the part of producers.